im-salman/react-component-export-image/README.md

 ## Introduction

-> Export component as jpeg, png or pdf
+- Export component as jpeg, png or pdf
-> Each export expect a {React.RefObject} node, optional fileName, and optional html2CanvasOptions object which you wish to pass it to html2Canvas
+- Each export expect a {React.RefObject} node, optional fileName, and optional html2CanvasOptions object which you wish to pass it to html2Canvas
-> exportComponentAsPDF also accepts an optional pdfOptions object with these optional fields {x, y, orientation}
+- exportComponentAsPDF also accepts an optional pdfOptions object with these optional fields {x, y, orientation}
+>> x = ???
+>> y = ???
 >> orientation = 'p' (portrait) OR 'l' (landscape)

 ## Code Samples